ElementsProject/lightning/doc/STYLE.md

 All JSON API changes need a Changelog line (see below).

-You can always add a new JSON field (Changelog-Added), but you cannot remove one without going through a 6-month deprecation cycle (Changelog-Deprecated)
+You can always add a new output JSON field (Changelog-Added), but you cannot remove one without going through a 6-month deprecation cycle (Changelog-Deprecated)

 So, only output it if `deprecated-apis` is true, so users can test